Click on the title to expand the page for

 Modified numerals, such as at least three

-or more than five
+and more than five

 and more than

-tend to be more robust than those of more than
+are more robust than those of more than

 Cremers, Alexandre, Elizabeth Coppock, Jakub Dotlacil and Floris